Acupuncture

 How Safe is Acupuncture?

 Acupuncture is extremely safe.
 It is an all-natural, drug-free therapy, yielding no negative side effects, just feelings of relaxation and well being.
-There is little danger of infection from acupuncture needles because they are sterile and individually packaged, used once and then discarded.
+There is no danger of infection from acupuncture needles because they are sterile and individually packaged, used once and then discarded.

 Is Acupuncture Safe for Children?